Select your cookie preferences

 AWS CLI

-When you use the create-db-instance AWS CLI command, turn on Performance Insights by specifying --enable-performance-insights.
-Or turn off Performance Insights by specifying --no-enable-performance-insights.
+When you use the create-db-instance AWS CLI command, turn on Performance Insights by specifying --enable-performance-insights and set --database-insights-mode to either advanced or standard.
+To turn off Performance Insights, specify --no-enable-performance-insights and set database-insights-mode to standard.

 You can also specify these values using the following AWS CLI commands: